erezcoh4/SIDIS_at_BAND/README.md

     The relevant variables that were added to the csv-file are \theta and \phi of the pion (and the electron) in the q-frame

+2. Added
+    *(Npips < NMAXPIONS) && (Npims < NMAXPIONS)*
+    condition to analyzing an event in SIDIS skimming, as event 131227479 (run 6420) included 22 pi+ and 3pi- in a manner that caused memory crash

 Mar-26, 2022
 -------------